 The lower esophageal sphincter sits at the bottom of your esophagus and opens in response to you swallowing food.
 If it opens at other times, though, it releases stomach acid back up into your esophagus, which is what causes that burning sensation behind the heart.
 Unfortunately, fried and fatty foods can cause it to open at the wrong times, so do what you can to limit their intake.

 Whole foods do not cause the same results on the LES, and eating them can reduce the overall acidity of all your bodily systems, so try to incorporate more of them into your diet.

 Drink Mint Tea

-Mint tea has been used for millennia to counter discomfort in the stomach and esophagus, and is just as effective today.
-If you feel burning coming on, make a cup and sip it slowly, then make another.
+Mint tea has been used for millennia to counter discomfort in the stomach and esophagus and is just as effective today.
+If you feel burning to come on, make a cup and sip it slowly, then make another.

 Eat Fermented Foods